Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs

 Extended exploration \citep[as in][]{jiang_importance_2023} chooses trajectories that visit more states, but those often provide poor target estimates.
 For example, estimating the Q-value $Q^\pi\!(s,a)$ of the policy $\pi$ requires bootstrapping with the Q-value $Q^\pi\!(s',a')$ of the next state $s' \in S$ and the action(s) $a' \in A$ that $\pi$ would choose in $s'$.
 To get an accurate estimate of $Q^\pi(s',a')$, we need to observe the consequences of choosing $a'$ in $s'$, but exploration often picks actions the policy would not.
 Therefore, bootstrapping from state-actions that are not trained on makes the targets of many exploratory transitions inaccurate.
 Even if the policy's actions $a'$ are explored in $s'$, their Q-value is bootstrapped with {\em their} next state and so on.
 For the states infrequently visited by exploration, the learned $Q^\pi(s,a)$ are thus unlikely to be accurate.
-One way to ensure this value estimate is accurate would be to follow the trajectory of policy $\pi$ and learn from the gathered transitions (see Section \ref{sec:explore-go}).
+One way to ensure this value estimate is accurate would be to follow the trajectory of policy $\pi$ and learn from the gathered transitions (see Section~\ref{sec:explore-go}).

-Nonetheless, even with these poor targets there can still be some benefit from training on the additional states that extensive exploration provides.
-For example, in Figure \ref{fig:illustrative-full}, even if the target would be wrong for some of the states (the policy learns an action other than the optimal one), the spurious correlation with background colour would be broken, which might improve generalisation performance to new background colours.
-However, to fit the wrong targets, the agent now likely has to overfit to some newly introduced spurious correlations involving a combination of background colour and agent position, which might hurt generalisation. \begin{conclusionbox} Exploration can introduce inaccurate targets and \emph{could} hurt unreachable generalisation. \end{conclusionbox}
+Nonetheless, even with poor targets there can still be some benefit from training on the additional states that extensive exploration provides.
+For example, in Figure~\ref{fig:illustrative-full}, even if the target would be wrong for some of the states (the policy learns an action other than the optimal one), the spurious correlation with background color would be broken, which might improve generalization.
+However, to fit the wrong targets, the agent likely has to overfit to some newly introduced spurious correlations involving a combination of background color and agent position, which might hurt generalization. \begin{conclusionbox} Exploration can introduce inaccurate targets which could hurt unreachable generalization. \end{conclusionbox}